edsaperia/link.baby/README.md

 		- by default add org user's email address to groups they're making

 		- make design not shitty

-		- don't let things happen twice
+		- don't let things happen twice/validation

 		- make logged out UI look like logged in UI but with login prompts